Museums and galleries on the UO campus

 This museum got its start in the late 1800s, when Thomas Condon, one of the university’s first three faculty members, created an extensive study collection of fossils.
 The Condon Collection is still here, and has been joined by hundreds of thousands of ethnographic and archaeological objects, fossils, and biological specimens to form Oregon’s primary repository for publicly owned collections.
 Explore Oregon, a new, permanent exhibition representing 300 million years of Northwest natural history, offers a fun and educational experience for children and adults alike.

-Other libraries on campus include the Allan Price Science Commons and Research Library (which just received a major expansion), the Architecture and Allied Arts Library, the John E. Jaqua Law Library, the Mathematics Library, and the Global Scholars Hall Library Commons.
+Other libraries on campus include the Allan Price Science Commons (PSC) and Research Library (pop into PSC and check out the screen in the Visualization Lab-at 48 million pixels, it’s the biggest in Oregon), the Architecture and Allied Arts Library, the John E. Jaqua Law Library, and the Mathematics Library.

 LaVerne Krause Gallery

-Named for a beloved UO painting and printmaking teacher who was a staunch advocate for student exhibition opportunities, this gallery features new exhibitions each week of works by students in the School of Architecture and Allied Arts.
+Named for a beloved UO painting and printmaking teacher who was a staunch advocate for student exhibition opportunities, this gallery features new exhibitions each week of works by students in the College of Design.
 The space is located in Lawrence Hall, where most art classes take place, and is open Mondays through Fridays during fall, winter, and spring terms.

 If you want to see more art around town, check out the First Friday Art Walk in downtown Eugene, where you can take a guided tour or explore on your own beginning at 5:30 p.m. the first Friday of each month, year round.
 Visit lanearts.org/first-friday-artwalk or call 541-485-2278 for details.